- Introduction and treatment guidelines

 IGeneX laboratory in California, USA.

-For information about how to ship your blood to the USA you can download a copy of our information sheet, full price list, AUS panel, shipping information, and tick panel information for Australian customers.
+For information about how to ship your blood to the USA you can download a copy of our information sheet, full price list, AUS panel, shipping information, and test requisition form for Australian customers.
 An IGeneX test kit can be ordered by contacting the LDAA.

 For information on how to ship your blood to be tested by Infectolab in Germany, please contact Infectolab Australia.